neogeographica/quakestarter/README_FIRST.txt

 - Batch files to download and install a few of the many custom singleplayer addons for Quake.

 You might want to keep an eye out in the future for a newer release of Mark V. You can just drop new Mark V files in here and replace the older versions.

-So what do you do now?
-The quick version is:
+**** Version info

+The included version of Mark V is build 1036 from January 2017.

+As for this whole package of stuff, it's version 1.1.
+If you want to see what has changed since the original release, see CHANGELOG.txt.
+If you've been using the original version of this package, you can overwrite those files with the ones from this new release; that won't hurt whatever Quake configuration you've set up.

+*** How to use this

+If you already have a Quake installation, you can drop these files and folders into your existing Quake folder if you like.

+You can also just use this package as a new Quake installation starting from scratch.

+Things to do:

-- Move or copy your "pak0.pak" and "pak1.pak" files (Quake game data) into the "id1" folder.
+- If you're starting a new Quake installation from scratch here, you need to move or copy your "pak0.pak" and "pak1.pak" files (Quake game data) into the "id1" folder.

 - Run the "install_music" batch file (in the "installers" folder) to install the soundtrack.

 - Run other installers if you want to grab some selected custom content.
 The "install_2016_episodes" batch file is a good way to get started with some recent stuff.

-- Run Quake, using "mark_v.exe" (acts like GLQuake) or "mark_v_winquake.exe" (acts like WinQuake).
+- Run Quake, using "mark_v_winquake.exe" (acts like WinQuake), or "mark_v.exe" (acts like GLQuake), or "dx9_mark_v.exe" (like "mark_v.exe", but uses DirectX instead of OpenGL).
 If you want to play custom content, it's easier if you use "SQLauncher.exe", the Simple Quake Launcher (which requires .Net 3.5 to be installed).

 - Use the Mark V menus and/or config files to configure Quake the way you like it.